StaticDelivr/StaticDelivr-CDN-WP-Plugin/README.txt

 == Changelog ==

+= 1.2.1 =
+* Improved image fallback - now automatically extracts original URL from CDN URL when images fail to load
+* Fixed fallback for images blocked by Cloudflare or other security services
+* Enhanced srcset fallback support
+* Better error handling for edge cases

 = 1.2.0 =
 * Added automatic image optimization - images are now compressed and converted to modern formats (WebP, AVIF)
 * Separate settings for Assets CDN (CSS/JS) and Image Optimization